<?xml version="1.0" encoding="ISO-8859-1" ?>

 And here's what we have now: <br />

-<img alt="New Admin Menu" src="http://www.ecclesiact.com/img/width/480/UserFiles/Image/2012/admin_menu_new.png" style="width: 480px; height: 134px" /> <br />
+<img alt="New Admin Menu" src="https://www.ecclesiact.com/img/width/480/UserFiles/Image/2012/admin_menu_new.png" style="width: 480px; height: 134px" /> <br />

 As you can see, items are now more clearly grouped by category (they were previously actually, but that grouping was a lot less obvious).
 In addition, words accompany each icon to describe the function, and where help is available for a given function, the icon for that help topic is right beside the item. <br />